ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 2. The room settings are `Game mode: "osu!"`, `Team mode: "Team Vs"` and `Score mode: "ScoreV2"`.
 3. All players must be present in the lobby at the scheduled match time.
 4. Players may be up to 10 minutes late.
-   - If a team is 5 minutes late, that team loses the roll, and the opposing team is considered to have won the roll.
+   - If a team is 5 minutes late, that team loses the roll and the opposing team is considered to have won the roll.
    - If a team is 10 minutes late, the team with enough players in the lobby wins by default.
 5. If neither team has enough players, the match may be rescheduled if possible.
    - If the match cannot be rescheduled, the team with the higher Qualifier seed wins by default.